nomadsinteractive/migi/docs/roadmap.md

 ## P2
 P2 features are scheduled features.

-Some of them will be moved to P1 when timing is right.
+Some of them will move to P1 when timing is right.

 - Android platform support
 - IOS platform support